 2017 – Equifax API Breach

-Some 6 years ago, Equifax, a credit reporting agency saw a huge data breach over its API.
-Hackers got access to the sensitive data of over 143 Million people.
+Some 6 years ago, Equifax, a credit reporting agency, saw a huge data breach over its API.
+Hackers gained access to the sensitive data of over 143 million people.

 2018 – Strava API Breach

 Strava is a popular fitness mobile app.
-Well, as it turns out, it was ( is ) used by a number of US military personnel to track their activity.
+Well, as it turns out, it was ( is ) used by some US military personnel to track their activity.

 Thus, it had some sensitive information from military bases across the globe.
 But, (you guessed it) the platform API breach led to huge losses.